 Additionally, because the project would involve more than one acre of ground disturbance, GSD would need to obtain coverage under State Water Resources Control Board NPDES General Permit for Stormwater Discharges Associated with Construction and Land Disturbance Activities (General Permit).
 In compliance with the NPDES requirements, a NOI would be prepared and submitted to the NCRWQCB, providing notification and intent to comply with the State of California CGP.
 In addition, a Construction SWPPP would be prepared for pollution prevention and control prior to initiating site construction activities.
 The Construction SWPPP would identify and specify the use of appropriate BMPs for control of pollutants in stormwater runoff during construction-related activities, and would be designed to address water erosion control, sediment control, offsite tracking control, wind erosion control, non-stormwater management control, and waste management and materials pollution control.
 A sampling and monitoring program would be included in the Construction SWPPP that meets the requirements of the NCRWQCB to ensure the BMPs are effective.
-A Qualified SWPPP Practitioner would oversee implementation of the SWPPP, including visual inspections, sampling and analysis, and ensuring overall compliance.
-Implementation of the SWPPP, as required by law, would ensure that construction of the proposed project would not result in substantial erosion or siltation on- or off-site.
+A Qualified SWPPP Practitioner would oversee implementation of the SWPPP, as required by law, would ensure that construction of the proposed project would not result in substantial erosion or siltation on- or off-site.